Decateron/geosource/docs/design.md

 * [**go vet**](https://golang.org/cmd/vet/) - Reports likely errors such as calls to Printf with incorrect argument types.
 * [**goimports**](https://godoc.org/golang.org/x/tools/cmd/goimports) - Automatically fixes some missing or unnecessary dependencies.
 This too can be set to run whenever you save a Go file in [Sublime](http://michaelwhatcott.com/gosublime-goimports/).

 The server serves all of the static files inside the `app/public/` directory and exposes a RESTful API through which all interactions occur.
 The website is only available via HTTPS (HTTP simply redirects to HTTPS).
-This is not only more secure, but faster as well with HTTP/2, which is supported by default as of Go 1.6 and some webcomponent minification tools such as  [vulcanize](https://github.com/Polymer/vulcanize) obselete.
+This is not only more secure, but faster as well with HTTP/2, which is supported by default as of Go 1.6 and some webcomponent minification tools such as  [vulcanize](https://github.com/Polymer/vulcanize) obsolete.

 The server is split into three main packages, `api`, `types`, and `transactions`.
 The `api` package contains the logic for the RESTful API calls that can be performed. the `types` package contains all of the server-side representations of the application's datatypes such Posts and Channels.
 It also contains within it the `fields` package, which holds all of the various field types that can used, such as Images and Text.
 The `transactions` package contains all of the various interactions between the server and the database.